bitrise-io/devcenter/_articles/jp/getting-started/migrating-to-bitrise/migrating-to-bitrise-index.md

 ---
 tag: []
-title: How to migrate to Bitrise
+title: Migrating from Bitrise
 redirect_from: []
 summary: ''
 menu:
   getting-started-main:
     identifier: migrating-to-bitrise
-    weight: 2
+    weight: 3

 ---
 Our migration guides aim to help you quickly and painlessly migrate your project from your current CI/CD provider to Bitrise.